bagasadiwaskita/wc-22-analysis/README.md

 <img width=50% height=50% src="https://digitalhub.fifa.com/transform/cc8d9b5b-18a8-4d34-9427-657dd2725e7f/small_icon-wc-selected?io=transform:fill&quality=75">
 </p>

 FIFA World Cup Qatar 2022 had completed with Argentina as the champions of the competition.
 Argentina crowned as the champions after the intense final match against the defending champions, France, which ended in Argentina winning on penalties.
 Apart from that, there are many other facts to discuss about this year's world cup.
-On this occasion, I would like to analyze about all participated teams' data leading up to the World Cup 2022 compared to their placement in the competition.
+On this occasion, I would like to analyse about all participated teams' data leading up to the World Cup 2022 compared to their placement in the competition.

 ## Analysis Plan